rizinorg/website/content/posts/faq/index.md

 ## I have more questions, where can I ask?

-We would love to answers your question.
+We would love to answer your question.
 You can send us a message on [Mattermost](https://im.rizin.re) or [email](mailto:core@rizin.re) us.
-Please note that we do not gurantee to answer all questions, as some topics are personal or we prefer to keep for ourselves.
+Please note that we do not guarantee to answer all questions, as some topics are personal or we prefer to keep for ourselves.

 ---